 | Month | Air Temp | Sea Temp | Crowds | What to Expect |

-| April | 20-24°C | 18-20°C | Very Low | Quiet, green landscape, good sightseeing. |
+| April | 20-24°C | 18-20°C | Very Low | Quiet, green landscape, good for sightseeing. |

-| May | 25-28°C | 20-22°C | Low | Excellent month.
-Sea is comfortable, no queues. |
+| May | 25-28°C | 20-22°C | Low | Excellent month with comfortable sea and no queues. |

-| June | 28-33°C | 22-25°C | Moderate | Great all-round.
-Good weather, manageable crowds. |
+| June | 28-33°C | 22-25°C | Moderate | Great all-round with good weather and manageable crowds. |

-| July | 33-38°C | 26-28°C | Very High | Hottest month.
-Peak crowds.
-Book everything early. |
+| July | 33-38°C | 26-28°C | Very High | Hottest month with peak crowds, book everything early. |

-| August | 33-38°C | 27-29°C | Peak | Busiest month.
-Highest prices. |
+| August | 33-38°C | 27-29°C | Peak | Busiest month with the highest prices. |

-| September | 29-33°C | 25-27°C | Moderate | Best overall month.
-Sea at warmest. |
+| September | 29-33°C | 25-27°C | Moderate | Best overall month with the sea at its warmest. |

 | October | 22-28°C | 22-24°C | Low | Quiet, great value, still warm enough for swimming. |